0vers1nkoeur/face_recog_and_weak_anti_spoofing/Github_tips/how_to_create_branch.md

+# How to create a branch

-# To create locally
+## To create locally

 ```bash
 git checkout -b name_of_branch
 ```

-# To synchronise with the online repo
+## To synchronise with the online repo

 ```bash
 git push -u origin name_of_branch